mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

 ```

 Even though this pattern would work, it breaks with our conception of the
-program structure in more complexes cases like example 2.
-Rather than the
+program structure in more complex cases like example 2.
+Rather than the `redis`
-`redis` component being owned by the `server` component, which actually uses it,
+component being owned by the `server` component, which actually uses it, it
-it would be practically owned by _all_ components, since all are able to use it.
+would be practically owned by _all_ components, since all are able to use it.
 Compartmentalization has been broken, and can only be held together through
 sheer human discipline.

 **This is the problem with all global state.
-It's shareable amongst all components
+It is shareable among all
-of a program, and so is accountable to none of them.** One must look at an
+components of a program, and so is accountable to none of them.** One must look
-entire codebase to understand how a globally held component is used, which might
+at an entire codebase to understand how a globally held component is used,
-not even be possible for a large codebase.
-And so the maintainers of these
+which might not even be possible for a large codebase.
+Therefore, the
-shared components rely entirely on the discipline of their fellow coders when
+maintainers of these shared components rely entirely on the discipline of their
-making changes, usually discovering where that discipline broke down once the
+fellow coders when making changes, usually discovering where that discipline
-changes have been pushed live.
+broke down once the changes have been pushed live.

 Global state also makes it easier for disparate programs/components to share
 datastores for completely unrelated tasks.
 In example 2, rather than creating a
-new redis instance for the root component's statistics storage, the coder might
+new redis instance for the root component’s statistics storage, the coder might
-have instead said "well, there's already a redis instance available, I'll just
+have instead said, “well, there’s already a redis instance available, I’ll just
-use that."
-And so compartmentalization would have been broken further.
+use that.”
+And so, compartmentalization would have been broken further.
 Perhaps
-the two instances _could_ be coalesced into the same one, for the sake of
+the two instances _could_ be coalesced into the same instance for the sake of
 resource efficiency, but that decision would be better made at runtime via the
 configuration of the program, rather than being hardcoded into the code.

 From the perspective of team management, global state-based patterns do nothing
 except slow teams down.
 The person/team responsible for maintaining the central
-library in which shared components live (`redis`, in the above examples) becomes
+library in which shared components live (`redis`, in the above examples)
-the bottleneck for creating new instances for new components, which will further
+becomes the bottleneck for creating new instances for new components, which
-lead to re-using existing instances rather than creating new ones, further
+will further lead to re-using existing instances rather than creating new ones,
-breaking compartmentalization.
-The person/team responsible for the central
+further breaking compartmentalization.
+Additionally the person/team responsible
-library often finds themselves as the maintainers of the shared resource as
+for the central library, rather than the team using it, often finds themselves
-well, rather than the team actually using it.
+as the maintainers of the shared resource.

 ### Component Structure

 So what does proper program structure look like?
 In my mind the structure of a
 program is a hierarchy of components, or, in other words, a tree.
-The leaf nodes
+The leaf
-of the tree are almost _always_ IO related components, e.g. database
+nodes of the tree are almost _always_ IO related components, e.g., database
-connections, RPC server frameworks or clients, message queue consumers, etc...
+connections, RPC server frameworks or clients, message queue consumers, etc.
-The non-leaf nodes will _generally_ be components which bring together the
+The non-leaf nodes will _generally_ be components that bring together the
 functionalities of their children in some useful way, though they may also have
 some IO functionality of their own.